 Psychotherapy for individuals in Dartford, Supervision & Groups

 Welcome to my website, please get in touch by email or phone if you would like to meet me for a consultation or have questions about any of my specialist services.
 It is appropriate to seek psychoanalytic psychotherapy if you are burdened by a problematic situation from the present or past.
-Psychoanalytic psychotherapy is a talking therapy which seeks to understand and address the emotional aspects of peoples lives.
+Psychoanalytic psychotherapy is a talking therapy that seeks to understand and address the emotional aspects of people's lives.

 People have turned to psychoanalytic psychotherapy for help with all manner of issues.
 Troubled relationships at work or with family, fear, guilt, bereavement, loss, troubling issues in childhood that have not been addressed or resolved.

 All the following issues I have encountered in many years of working as a psychoanalytic psychotherapist:

 Anxiety conditions, often arising from confusing events.
 Confusion, loss of confidence, anger, feelings of claustrophobia and agoraphobia.

 Loneliness, poor self-image.
 Sexual difficulties including performance anxiety.
 Issues of physical abuse as well as neglect.
 Modern-day pressures of work.
 Relationships with friends, colleagues, and family.
 Divorce and relationship breakdown.
 Identity confusion, childhood or adulthood sexual abuse, child rearing/parental struggles, difficult early life experiences, struggles with life transitions, feelings of emptiness and hopelessness, suicidal feelings.
 Depression, often diagnosed by a GP or psychiatrist.
 Addictions and unwanted habits.
 Victims of violence, aggression or bullying.
 Unexplained physical symptoms.
 Panic and panic attacks.
 Simply not feeling right and not sure why you may need help?